orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 // When editing inside a double ((, force ((+TAB to turn into a (( (double << might be used for subexpressions.

 ---
+Different locations have different normalizers : basically what I'm representing my thing as.

 // Superposed values hold their origin.
 (Carry which caller effected it)
 //   -> The result should be refinable, "now I know it's true, so what's the result".